Color notes - objectively describing color

 Light can be reflected, absorbed, emitted in various ways, and our perception is influenced by some automatic assumptions, including movement, shadow, details like diffuse and specular reflection affects our perception.
 Context matters to perception of adjacent colors, yet if we want it in an image, it's all measurable as abstract spectra.

 The most descriptive objective way to look at a single color is to probably a Spectral Power Distribution (SPD), measuring/showing how much each of the human-perceptible frequencies is present, within the human-visible-light range.
 Consider it a Watt per square meter of every visible pure wavelength (ROYGBIV) - and sometimes a little beyond, when IR and UV is also relevant.

-Mixing these wavelengths at varying strengths covers all colors and shades that we see.
-Our eyes perceive what you could call a flattened transformation of SPDs.
-Using SPDs you can reproduce everything, for better eyes than our own (which exist).
+Mixing these pure wavelengths at varying strengths covers all colors and shades that we see.

-We perceive a what you could call a flattened version of that SPD, and as such, there are many SPDs that are metameters of others: they look like identical colors to us, while being non-equal in SPD terms (not in surprising ways, mind; most metameters are fairly comparable distributions).
+We perceive a what you could call a flattened version of that SPD, and as such, there are many many SPDs that are metameters of others: they look like identical colors to us, while being non-equal in SPD terms (not in surprising ways, mind; most metameters are fairly comparable distributions).

 It's also not how our eyes see.
-How they see means they filter light, then simplify into a three-stimulus signal, for transmission to the brain, and our color perception comes from both.
+How they see means they filter light, then simplify into a three-stimulus signal, for transmission to the brain.
+The the details of our color perception comes from both.

-(Also note that a lot of color study was done on uniform areas, and image perception is more complex yet, the amount of area being relevant, context being relevant, perspective being estimated, etc.
+(Also note that a lot of color study was done on uniform areas, and image perception is more complex yet, the amount of area being relevant, context being relevant, perspective being estimated, etc.)

 Most of the time we care only about color specification for human consumption.
 Sometimes subjective is good enough - "that's red" is clear enough for most uses.
-In relatively few cases do we care about an absolute reference so that, so that we can, for example, specify the exact color tone a photo should have, rather than 'sorta yellow like they used to make them', tell a gallery exactly what sort of light makes a painting look good, or to get a photo to reproduce the original scene's colors most accurately.
+In relatively few cases do we care about precisely absolute references -- but it does turn up, e.g. when you want to be able to tell a gallery exactly what sort of light makes a painting look good, or to get a photo to reproduce the original scene's colors most accurately.

-You can see color spaces as simplification of SPD-style representation that were designed with consideration for human eyes.
+Most color spaces are simplifications designed with consideration for human eyes.
 Most color spaces are absolutely referenced somehow, usually via CIE's work.